diem/dip/dips/dip-3.md

 ## Quorum Loss
 Example: F+1 validators fail across multiple fault isolation zones and will not be able to recover within any reasonable time period.

-Category: State change and consensus is dead. => Genesis transaction
+Category: State change and consensus is dead. => Waypoint transaction